 Cisco CCNA certification has become increasingly complex with theoretical and practical questions.
 There are questions from multiple knowledge domains and topics.
 In addition simulation questions require you to configure, verify and troubleshoot network connectivity.
-The following are recommendations to avoid making common mistakes during the exam.
+The following are recommendations to score your best on the CCNA exam.

 - 60-70 questions (200-125)

 - 45-55 questions (ICND1 100-105)

 - 55-65 questions (ICND2 200-105)

 Practice tests are essential and when designed properly should verify what you have learned and whether you are ready for the exam.
 They are well worth the cost.
 You go into an exam that is 325 USD and do not know if you are ready for it.
 The practice tests should have simulation troubleshooting question.
 Each test should use same pattern as the actual exam with all topics, percentages, duration and number of questions.
 Practice until you are scoring at least 85% and have honed your time management skills properly.
 Udemy Practice Tests